What is Capital Market?

-- Investing in the capital market is deemed to be very risky as the investment is highly volatile when it comes to the value i.e. the instruments of a capital market are subject to the market ups and downs.
+- Investing in the capital market is deemed to be very risky as the investment is highly volatile when it comes to the value i.e. these securities are subject to the market ups and downs.

 - Such fluctuations make these kinds of investments unsuitable to provide a fixed income, especially retired employees who would usually prefer regular income.

 - With the wide range of investment alternatives present in the capital market, an investor may not be able to decide what kind of investments to pursue thus making it difficult for an investor to invest without a piece of professional advice.